danilocalderonolivares/TrackAppProyecto3/README.md

 # GPSApp
-this proyect will be develop by Pillars.
+this proyect will be developed by Pillars.
 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: